 All Venues – $25

 The performing student will receive one copy of their performance or audition on CD, edited to remove extended applause and pauses between musical works.
 In the case of recital performances, an additional copy will be placed on reserve check-out in the music library.
 These recordings will be made available as soon as possible following the recital or recording session, most often within 48 hours.
 Additional CDs may be requested by contacting Jeffrey O’Donnell in Broadcast Media Services.
 Each additional CD is $5 per copy, plus tax.

 AUDIO AND VIDEO RECORDING

-Urness Recital Hall, Boe Memorial Chapel – $55
+Urness Recital Hall, Boe Memorial Chapel, Studio A – $55